jonstump/volunteer-tracker/README.md

 ``` bash
 code .
 ```
+* You will need to have a running version of psql on your computer and tables created for them.
+To start psql type the following in your terminal.

+``bash
+psql
+``
 * To launch a local version of the site in your browser enter the following:

 ``` bash